Figure of the Earth: Local tangent plane

-The local tangent plane is appropriate for very small distances.
+The local tangent plane is appropriate for analysis across small distances.

 Osculating sphere

 The best local spherical approximation to the ellipsoid in the vicinity of a given point is the Earth's osculating sphere.
 Its radius equals Earth's Gaussian radius of curvature, and its radial direction coincides with the geodetic normal direction.
 The center of the osculating sphere is offset from the center of the ellipsoid, but is at the center of curvature for the given point on the ellipsoid surface.
 This concept aids the interpretation of terrestrial and planetary radio occultation refraction measurements and in some navigation and surveillance applications.